Cortical-interactome/scLRSomatoDev/README.md

 We provide multiple installation options to suit your needs:

-* Online version for quick access
+* online for quick and easy use (limited to one user currently)
 * Local installation via RStudio
 * Docker container for reproducible environments